apache/airflow/airflow/providers/MANAGING_PROVIDERS_LIFECYCLE.rst

 back dependencies for Airflow and other providers.
 The process of suspending providers is described in `description of the process <https://github.com/apache/airflow/blob/main/PROVIDERS.rst#suspending-releases-for-providers>`_

-Technically, suspending a provider is done by setting ``suspended : true``, in the provider.yaml of the provider.
+Technically, suspending a provider is done by setting ``state: suspended``, in the provider.yaml of the provider.
 This should be followed by committing the change and either automatically or manually running pre-commit checks that will either update derived configuration files or ask you to update them manually.
 Note that you might need to run pre-commit several times until all the static checks pass,